IvannaZimina/Registration-form-on-React/README.md

 ## Task
-Create login form, sign in form, recovery form on React in command of three people.
-Match components.
+create login form, sign-in form, recovery form on React in a team of three people with combining everything in one solution.

 ## Stack
 React.js, CSS

 ## Description
-Creating registration form with react components and using own styles.
+Creating registration form with react components and using own styles without functional options.

 ## Environment
 Clone repositore on your machine.
 Use npm install to add all dependencies in project and open web-app.